Bristol heart scandal

 The Bristol heart scandal occurred in England during the 1980s and 1990s.
 At the Bristol Royal Infirmary, babies died at high rates after cardiac surgery.
-An inquiry found "staff shortages, a lack of leadership, [a] ... unit ... 'simply not up to the task', ... 'an old boy's culture' among doctors, a lax approach to safety, secrecy about doctors' performance and a lack of monitoring by management".
+An inquiry found "staff shortages, a lack of leadership", a unit "simply not up to the task", and "an old boy's culture among doctors, a lax approach to safety, secrecy about doctors' performance and a lack of monitoring by management".
 The scandal resulted in cardiac surgeons leading efforts to publish more data on the performance of doctors and hospitals.
 It was the subject of Innocents, a 2000 television drama.

 Concerns raised by Stephen Bolsin

 Anaesthetist Stephen Bolsin joined the BRI team in 1988 and noticed high surgical mortality rates.
 As early as 1991, he raised concerns with high-ranking individuals at the trust and also contacted the National Health Service, the Department of Health, and the Royal Colleges.
 He was largely ignored until 1995, when Joshua Loveday died during a complex heart operation performed by Janardan Dhasmana, who overruled advice from Bolsin.
 Subsequently, Bolsin emigrated to Australia, where he was praised for raising issues about the mortality rates at BRI and was promoted to professor.
 He was awarded the Royal College of Anaesthetists Frederic Hewitt Medal in 2013 in recognition of his contribution to patient safety, and received the Medal of the Order of Australia in the 2025 Birthday Honours for service to medicine as an anaesthetist.